 - Are at least 18 years old

 Women taking part must be willing to use an effective contraceptive for 1 week before starting the trial, during the trial and for 28 days after the final dose of afatinib.
 Men must be willing to use an effective contraceptive during the trial and for 28 days after the final dose of afatinib.

 If you are taking steroids you should have the same dose for at least 3 days before the surgery to remove the cancer spread to your brain.

 You cannot join this trial if any of these apply.
 You

-- Have had radiotherapy or hormone therapy in the 2 weeks before starting the trial
+- Have had radiotherapy in the 2 weeks before starting the trial

 - Have side effects from any earlier cancer treatments that are causing you problems

 - Have a type of lung condition known as interstitial lung disease (your doctor can advise you about this)